technologiestiftung/lab-site/source/projects/lorawan/en/index.md

 description: LoRaWan, Technology & Digital Transformation
 lang: en
 title: LoRaWhat?!
 Let's talk about – LoRaWan!
-subtitle: 40 years after the birth of the Internet, the LoRaWan is putting the tech scene in a state of excitement.
+subtitle: Almost 40 years after the birth of the Internet, the LoRaWan creates completely new possibilities for data transmission.
-type: prototype
+type: publication
 colorMode: bright
-thumbnail: /projects/lorawan/images/thumbnail.jpg
+thumbnail: /projects/lorawan/images/thumbnail.png
-heroImage: /projects/lorawan/images/hero.jpg
+heroImage: /projects/lorawan/images/hero.png
-socialMediaImage: /projects/lorawan/images/social_media.jpg
+socialMediaImage: /projects/lorawan/images/featuredImage.jpg
 visible: true
 featured: false
 authors:
   - julia-zimmermann
 start: 2019-09-24
-end: 2019-09-27
+end: 2019-09-26
-status: ongoing
+status: finished
-date: 2019-09-24
+date: 2019-09-26

 materialsIncluded:
-  - name": "GitHub"
+  - name: "GitHub"
     link: "https://github.com/technologiestiftung/workshops"

 redirect_from:
   - /projects/LORAWAN/index_en.html
+  -
 ---

-*If you want to track your bike, dog or even your child, you will quickly end up with price-intensive SIM card trackers on a subscription basis when looking for a suitable **GPS tracker**.
+*If you want to track your bike or even your dog, you will quickly end up with price-intensive SIM card trackers on a subscription basis when looking for a suitable **GPS tracker**.
 With the help of the last two workshops of the open workshop in [CityLAB Berlin](https://www.citylab-berlin.org/) we wanted to demonstrate that GPS tracking doesn't have to be expensive.
 Because there is a much wider and more resource-saving network which can be used for tracking: the **LoRaWan**.*

 ## LoRaWan in theory